 Headed by Prof Richard Maude, the Epidemiology Department at MORU works in close collaboration with other departments and units across the MORU network, national disease control programmes and a broad range of other collaborators.
 In all projects, the Epidemiology Department works with policy-makers as partners to address the scientific questions most pertinent to the disease control and elimination agendas and generate evidence to inform policy decisions.

-Our current projects focus on malaria, dengue, novel pathogens, population mapping and environmental health with staff based in Bangladesh, Cambodia, Lao PDR, Malaysia, Myanmar, Philippines, South Africa, Thailand, United Kingdom and Viet Nam.
+Our current projects focus on malaria, dengue, novel pathogens, and environmental health with staff and students based in Bangladesh, Cambodia, China, Lao PDR, Malaysia, Myanmar, Philippines, Thailand, United Kingdom and Viet Nam.